1984 United States Senate election in Massachusetts: Results

 Kerry won a close race against Shannon by 24,529 votes, or 3.11 percent of votes cast.

-Shannon attempted to replicate Tsongas's victory over Paul Guzzi in the 1978 primary by performing extremely well in his home district, but he was unable to overcome Kerry's advantage throughout the rest of the commonwealth.
+Shannon attempted to replicate Tsongas's victory in the 1978 primary by performing extremely well in his home district, but he was unable to overcome Kerry's advantage throughout the rest of Massachusetts.
 Bartley performed well in his native Hampden County, especially in his hometown of Holyoke.